Join the Movement to Reverse Americanisation and Renationalise our NHS!

 Your NHS Needs YOU!

 Five Key Demands

 1.Renationalise Our NHS!

 Four decades of UK health law has torn our nationwide service apart, shifting money away from patient care towards the unnecessary internal market and private providers.
 Admin costs have rocketed from some 4% of the NHS budget in the late 1980s to double figures.
 Experts say the internal market costs some £5 billion a year, totalling some £150 billion over 30 years!

 In 2022, the government broke NHS England into 42 regions known as Integrated Care Systems (ICSs).
 Based on American Accountable Care Organisations, they have effectively de-nationalised our NHS.

 The NHS used to be funded from a central pot of public money.
 Now, each ICS has its own budget and the power to spend taxpayers’ money on private contracts and decide which treatments to provide.

 ICS budgets are controlled and influenced by private companies, including American private health insurers, free to increase profits by cutting routine and emergency services and denying care to patients.

-Government must reverse 40 years of privatising legislation and scrap Integrated Care Systems to fully renationalise the NHS, including dental care.
+Government must reverse 40 years of privatising legislation and scrap Integrated Care Systems to fully renationalise the NHS, including dental, optician and social care.